 You may not have heard about the concept of intermittent fasting - or perhaps you have heard about it but written it off as just another fad diet.
-An increasing number of nutrition experts have been advocating this way of eating.
+An increasing number of nutrition experts have been advocating this way of eating, so today we are going to take a close look!

 The basic idea of intermittent fasting is that you go through a cycle of eating relatively normally and then fasting.
 A great deal of research has been done into this type of diet and much of the collected data shows that there are benefits to both the brain and the body when you do this.